umnsec/mlta/docs/review-kallgraph.md

 - Most major claims of *KallGraph* are not supported by evidence, and its experimental results appear significantly off.
 - MLTA does not exhibit the claimed type confinement issues; its design and experiments confirm sound handling of such cases.
 - All example cases used to demonstrate MLTA’s “unsoundness” are incorrect; MLTA does not miss the reported targets.
-These include examples in Figure 3 and Section 7.2.1.
+These include examples in Figure 3 and Section 7.2.1 of the *KallGraph* paper.
 - Of 66 false negatives reported in *KallGraph*’s Table 6, only 17 are verifiable; none are due to design flaws.
 - *KallGraph* itself shows a substantially higher FN rate than reported—missing 1,782 of 6,500 traced indirect calls.
 Precision claims become pointless with such a high FN rate.
-- Table 2 states *KallGraph* completes Linux kernel analysis in 4.5 hours.
+- Table 2 states *KallGraph* completes Linux kernel analysis in 4.5 hours, which is misleading.
 In fact, it requires 270 CPU hours; MLTA takes only 0.5 CPU hour.

 ---